 When traveling to Miami, you may want to consider taking a side-trip to the Florida Keys.
 If you drive all the way to Key West, you will have reached the southernmost point in the continental USA!

-Between booking last-minute and during a busy school break week, the hotels were quite booked up in Key West, so we ended up doing it as a day trip from Miami.
+Having planned a last-minute Florida vacation during a busy school break week, the hotels were quite booked up in Key West, so we ended up doing it as a day trip from Miami.
 We knew it would be a quite long driving day – and it definitely was!
 It was a nice intro to the area for us, but we think most people will probably have happier travel memories if they spend at least one night somewhere along the Keys.

 Knowing that Key West was a solid 3.5 hour drive from Miami without stops, we got an early start for the day.
 We were trying to minimize Miami area morning traffic and to maximize daylight.
 We ended up leaving the hotel at 7am, and didn’t end up returning until 9pm.